CodyKen/LAVENDER-Quant-Internship/Developer/FactorDeStylization/README_DeStylization.md

-# Factor De-Stylization and Orthogonalization Framework
+# Factor De-Stylization Framework

-This repository provides a **Factor De-Stylization and Orthogonalization Framework** designed to help quantitative researchers process financial factors for strategy development and evaluation.
+This repository provides a **Factor De-Stylization Framework** designed to help quantitative researchers process financial factors for strategy development and evaluation.
 The framework allows users to clean and orthogonalize factors by removing extreme values and performing regression-based factor de-stylization in a systematic and modular way.

 ## Features

-### 1. **De-Stylization of Factors**
+### 1. **Outiers Removal**
 - **Remove extreme values**: Handles extreme outliers using the Median Absolute Deviation (MAD) method, replacing values that are beyond 5 times the MAD from the median with boundary values.
-- **Time-series based cleaning**: Applies outlier removal on each time slice (e.g., per `open_time`).

 ### 2. **Orthogonalization of Factors**
 - **Regression-based de-stylization**: Removes the linear relationship between a factor (e.g., `alpha008`) and another market factor (e.g., `close`) by fitting a linear regression model and retaining the residuals.